 GeneCards Summary for MYH8 Gene

 MYH8 (Myosin, Heavy Chain 8, Skeletal Muscle, Perinatal) is a Protein Coding gene.
-Diseases associated with MYH8 include carney complex variant and trismus-pseudocamptodactyly syndrome.
-Among its related pathways are RhoGDI Pathway and PAK Pathway.
+Diseases associated with MYH8 include trismus-pseudocamptodactyly syndrome and carney complex variant.
+Among its related pathways are Cardiac conduction and Integrin Pathway.
 GO annotations related to this gene include ATPase activity and actin filament binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot Summary for MYH8 Gene